leinom/instruction-library/java-short-chat-instruction.md

+# Immutability and safety

 When possible suggest using immutable classes and objects.

+Always use `final` when possible, including on all method parameters.

+If known, use `@NotNull` or `@Nullable` annotations on method parameters and return values.

+# Design Principles

 State should be pushed as high as possible.

+Prefer composition over inheritance and dependency injection where possible.

+Design code that is easily testable.
+Favor approaches that minimize dependencies and make it easy to isolate components.

+# Code Style and Clarity

 Avoid side effects and point them out.

-If known, suggest using `@NotNull` or `@Nullable`.

-Prefer composition over inheritance and dependency injection where possible.

-Always use `final` when possible.

 Do not use unnecessary comments, the code should document itself by using clear naming.

+Comments should be reserved for complex logic or unusual design decisions.
+Briefly explain the *why* behind the code.